Professor Stephen Hawking once said that humanity must colonise other planets in the 21st century if we want to avoid extinction.

 No way.
 Earth is great; there's no chance we're leaving it behind as long as it's a viable home for humanity.

 The agricultural and industrial revolutions of humanity have taken a huge toll on the environment and biodiversity.
-That sucks.
-We've witnessed wide-scale suffering and extinction at our own hands and we should, as a species, take responsibility for that.
+That really sucks.
+We've witnessed wide-scale extinctions at our own hands and we should, as a species, take responsibility for that.

 Humans are a blip on the geological timeline.
-And in order to make that blip last longer, we must hedge our bets by establishing independent colonies on other moons and planets.
+And in order to help that blip thrive for longer, we must hedge our bets by establishing independent colonies on other moons and planets.

 The plan is to distribute the eggs of humanity across many baskets, so a catastrophic basket loss won't commit our species to extinction.